top of page

-This no-nonsense hearty soup comes from Melissa Clark of the New York Times Cooking section.
-It's low in fat, calories and WW Points, and best of all, it uses pantry ingredients and whatever vegetables you've got in the fridge.
+This colorful chickpea and orzo stew, from Melissa Clark of the NYT Cooking section, is a simple, delicious way to get a variety of vegetables in one meal.
 Melissa uses carrots for color and fennel bulb for depth.
-If you've not cooked with fennel bulbs, I suggest you try them.
-Like me, I think you'll be pleasantly surprised, but you can opt for celery instead.
+If you've not cooked with fennel, I suggest you try it.
+It has a very mild taste that’s a cross between celery and anise.
+I think you'll be pleasantly surprised, but you can opt for celery instead.
 Cherry tomatoes add a burst of bright color.

 1 Tbsp. olive oil